 - You will be helping to ease his transition through the most vulnerable part of his infancy.

 - Babies who are breastfed have lower rates of many illnesses, including digestive and respiratory problems, pneumonia and meningitis, and SIDS.
 For more information about the protective benefits, see Why Breastfeed?

 - Breastfeeding during the early weeks helps you recover from childbirth faster.
 Nursing ‘forces’ you to stay off your feet and sit still for long periods of time, since babies nurse so often during the first weeks of nursing while they are establishing your milk supply and growing so quickly.
 When you are bottle-feeding, it’s easy to let someone else feed the baby while you run around cleaning house or shopping.
 I think nursing is nature’s way of helping you get the rest you need while you are recovering from childbirth.
 Think about it: mothers used to stay in bed or in the hospital for at least a week or two after giving birth, and now they are up and running after a 24 hour hospital stay.

 - The hormones prolactin and oxytocin that are released when you nurse are called “the mothering hormones”, and they help you relax.
 When researchers give them to laboratory mice, (even males), they start building nests and doing motherly things.
 They really are powerful hormones, and many mothers report that even when they are extremely stressed, they feel a rush of relaxation when their milk lets down.

 If you nurse for 3-6 months:

-- Your baby will be healthier than the baby who is formula fed.
+- Your baby will be healthier overall than the baby who is formula fed.